 The threat to this important playground was cited by Charles Birnbaum, writing in the Huffington Past, as one of 2013's notable developments in landscape architecture, and preservationists sprang into action.
 At the LPC's Public Hearing on October 15, 2013, more than 600 local residents submitted letters and e-mails to oppose the development plan.
 Amplifying the voices of neighbors and advocates, our elected representatives were unanimous in asking the LPC not to approve this development: City Councilman Jimmy Van Bramer, State Assemblywomen Margaret Markey and Catherine Nolan, State Senator Michael Gianaris, and U.S. Congressman Joseph Crowley.

 A large coalition of community groups, historical societies, and preservation advocates joined the cause, with a definitive statement from the Historic Districts Council and a Web page at The Cultural Landscape Foundation.

-Sadly, the current owner of the property proposes to destroy the playground and put up a large housing development.
-But this carefully planned lot and its historic buildings are designated by the Landmarks Preservation Commission as part of the Historic District, so we have reminded the LPC of the inappropriateness of the development proposal.
-This is a very rare Reform Era outdoor nursery from the 1930s, and it survives as a complete, original playground lot.
+But this carefully planned lot and its historic buildings are designated by the Landmarks Preservation Commission as part of the Historic District, so we count on the LPC to protect this very rare Reform Era outdoor nursery from the 1930s, and it survives as a complete, original playground lot.

 Excitingly, a remarkable group of neighbors has a better idea, for a community garden that will retain the historic buildings and open up to the public.
 They’ve adopted the name of Marjorie Sewell Cautley, whose landscaping for Phipps may have included this playground.
 When Community Board 2 heard the community garden proposal two years ago, the full Board voted unanimously to support the plan, and on September 29, the Board affirmed its overwhelming opposition to the proposed development that would forever erase this park from the Historic District.